Cleveland Orchestra Youth Orchestra: Past concerts

-COYO is in its 31st season.
+COYO is in its 39th season.
 It typically performs three subscription concerts each season.
 Subscription concerts are usually held at Severance Hall.
 COYO also plays community outreach concerts, in which the group travels to a nearby venue to perform.
 Many of these outreach concerts are held at schools and universities.
 Additionally, COYO performs at the annual MLK Community Open House at Severance Hall.
 The Open House is a day of concerts in remembrance of Martin Luther King Jr.

 Premieres

 COYO has had the opportunity to host world premieres of several modern works throughout the years and has commissioned pieces, as well.
-The most recent piece commissioned is Roger Briggs' Fountain of Youth, which was premiered on November 18, 2016.
+The orchestra has performed the world premiere of 15 pieces, the most recent or which, was commissioned by Roger Briggs'.
+His composition, Fountain of Youth, was premiered on November 18, 2016.

 Repertoire

 COYO typically performs classical works.
 In the past, the group has performed pieces by Stravinsky, Beethoven, Brahms, Schubert, Tchaikovsky, Dvořák, Shostakovich, Sibelius, Wagner, Mozart, and many others.

+Recent concerts have included works by Sarah Kirkland Snider, Lili Boulanger, María Huld Markan Sigfúsdóttir and more.

 Orchestration

 COYO is a full symphonic orchestra ensemble.
-The group typically consists of violins, violas, cellos, string bass, flutes, oboes, clarinets, bassoons, French horns, trumpets, trombones, tuba, and percussion.
+The group typically consists of violins, violas, cellos, string bass, flutes, oboes, clarinets, bassoons, French horns, trumpets, trombones, tuba, timpani and percussion.
 Auxiliary instruments are used according to the instrumentation of the concert repertoire.
 Common auxiliary instruments are harp, piccolo, E-flat clarinet and bass clarinet, English horn, and organ.